avrilcoghlan/vibriowatch/docs/source/mlst.rst

 .. image:: Picture107.png
   :width: 250

-In this example the PopPUNK cluster of the isolate is VC1, which corresponds to 7PET, the current pandemic lineage.
+In this example the PopPUNK cluster of the isolate is VC1 (*V. cholerae Cluster 1*), which corresponds to 7PET, the current pandemic lineage.
 This tells us that the isolate belongs to the 7PET lineage.

 Here is a table of correspondences between previously named *V. cholerae* lineages and *V. cholerae* PopPUNK clusters in our PopPUNK database: